KMEG: Waitt Broadcasting ownership; sale to Sinclair

 Titan announced the sale of most of its stations, including KPTH, to the Sinclair Broadcast Group on June 3, 2013.
 Sinclair announced the closing of the sale on October 3.

 In January 2021, Sinclair renewed its CBS affiliation agreement, with KPTH—instead of KMEG—listed as the Sioux City affiliate.
 On February 4, the CBS 14 subchannel of KMEG, including its programming and local news, moved to KPTH 44.3, requiring a rescan for over-the-air viewers; KMEG's 14.1 subchannel began broadcasting Dabl.

 KMEG's last logo as a CBS affiliate, used until 2021.

 On July 28, 2021, the FCC issued a forfeiture order stemming from a lawsuit against KMEG owner Waitt Broadcasting.
 The order came six months after KMEG lost its CBS affiliation.
 The lawsuit, filed by AT&T, alleged that Waitt failed to negotiate for retransmission consent in good faith for KMEG.
 Owners of other Sinclair-managed stations, such as Deerfield Media, were also named in the lawsuit.
 Waitt was ordered to pay a fine of $512,228.
 Sinclair acquired KMEG outright from Waitt for $500,000 in a 2025 deal, creating a legal duopoly with KPTH.
-In August 2025, KMEG beccame a Roar affiliate.
+In August 2025, KMEG became a Roar affiliate.